-Some of your items may require various customer choice fields such as colour, sizes or file upload – this is where attributes, variations or add-ons come in.
+Some of your items may require various customer choice fields such as colour, sizes or file upload – this is where variations or add-ons come in.

 Introducing Variations